Lamb Kheema Samosa (Samosa Stuffed With Spiced Ground Lamb)

 9. Transfer samosa to a lightly floured baking sheet and cover loosely with plastic wrap.
 Repeat the process with remaining dough and filling.
 Prior to frying, if the dough seems to have warmed up too much and feels too soft, briefly refrigerate samosas until dough is just firm.
 (If allowed to chill completely, the interiors may not properly cook through.)

-Wrapped samosas on a lightly floured baking sheet, ready for frying
+Wrapped samosas on a lightly floured baking sheet, ready for frying.

 Serious Eats / Andrew Janjigian

 10. Adjust oven rack to middle position and preheat oven to 200°F (95°C).
 Set a wire rack in a rimmed baking sheet, and set aside.
 In a large Dutch oven, add enough oil to reach a depth of at least 2 inches (5cm), leaving a few inches to spare at the top.
 Heat oil to 340°F (170°C) over medium-high heat.
-When oil comes to temperature, brush any excess flour from the samosas (see note).
+When oil comes to temperature, brush any excess flour from the samosas (see notes).
 Fry samosas, 5 at a time, turning them occasionally, until golden brown and puffed on all sides, 10 to 12 minutes (the oil temperature will drop significantly once the samosas are added; adjust heat to maintain temperature between 325-340°F/165-170°C).
 Avoid overcrowding the pot, as too many samosas will reduce the temperature of the oil and make the finished pastry soggy.
 Using a spider or slotted spoon, transfer cooked samosas to prepared baking sheet, and transfer to oven to keep warm.

-Kheema samosas viewed from overhead, frying in a pot of oil
+Kheema samosas viewed from overhead, frying in a pot of oil.

 Serious Eats / Andrew Janjigian